Higher network charges could threaten battery value: what Perth owners should know

 - Maximising self-consumption by running high-energy appliances during solar hours

-This proposal is worth monitoring but shouldn't cause alarm for Perth homeowners.
-WA's separate electricity market provides a buffer, and the draft is far from becoming policy.
-The broader trend of rising electricity costs, expanding VPP opportunities, and falling battery prices still strongly favours battery adoption.
+This proposal is worth watching, but it should not worry Perth homeowners.
+WA's separate electricity market acts as a buffer, and the draft is a long way from policy.
+Electricity costs are still rising, VPP options are still expanding, and battery prices are still falling — the case for a battery holds.
 Use our savings calculator to model your specific scenario under current WA tariff structures.

 Calculate your personalised savings under current Perth tariff rates and rebates.
 Our calculator accounts for self-consumption, VPP earnings, and export optimisation.